Weight Loss & New Diet Science: East Meets West

 • Out-of-whack hormones take a huge toll on metabolism.
 Women’s Formula restores regularity and harmony, supporting weight loss at the root.

 • Poor sleep is one of the biggest blocks to weight loss I know.
-If that’s true for you, try Mental Tranquility Sleep Remedy (or Physical Tranquility Sleep Remedy, if your nights are restless and sweaty).
+If that’s work for you, try Mental Tranquility Sleep Remedy (or Physical Tranquility Sleep Remedy, if you experience restless and sweaty nights).

 • Lastly, since the immune system starts in the gut and affects our entire body ecology, don’t forget Immunity Support!